LJacksonPan/RaTrack/README.md

 ## ✅ Dataset Preparation

-First, please request and download the View of Delft (VoD) dataset from the [official website](https://tudelft-iv.github.io/view-of-delft-dataset/).
+First, please request and download the View of Delft (VoD) dataset from the [VoD official website](https://tudelft-iv.github.io/view-of-delft-dataset/).
 Unzip into the folder you prefer.

 Please also obtain the tracking annotation from [VoD Github](https://github.com/tudelft-iv/view-of-delft-dataset/blob/main/docs/ANNOTATION.md).
 Unzip all the `.txt` tracking annotation files into the path: `PATH_TO_VOD_DATASET/view_of_delft_PUBLIC/lidar/training/label_2_tracking/`